EmmaSun19950308/Web_Scraping_Wikipedia/README.md

-## What can we find from Wikipedia Featured Biograph?
+## What can we find from Wikipedia Featured Biography?

 In this small task, I am supposed to use HTTP requests to receive JSON objects, and clean real HTML data from the open web.
 In particular, we will be scraping content from Wikipedia.
 The